 “Forget it, punk.
 You’re not hanging around my sister.”

 Scott looks ready to fight him.
-I’ve never seen him so worked up.
+I have never seen him so worked up.

 “Cool it, Scott,” I warn him.
 “Listen, Steve, you can stand right here with us if you want.
 Lydia’s not your kid.
 If she wants to talk with us, you can’t stop her?”